I live in Springfield, MO with my husband Trey and our two dogs.

 I’m also very close with my brother, Doren.
 He’s an animator and graphic designer (among other things).
 I like him.

 My other partner in crime is my husband Trey.
-He is the business development manager at A Beautiful Mess and also helps to manage and maintain all of our apps.
+He runs our app company, A Color Story.
+He has to wear a lot of hats as the company is just beginning to grow, and I am constantly amazed how well he does this.
 Before that he was working in advertising and living in Nashville, TN.
 But then he fell for me and the rest is history.
 (Just for the record, I fell for him too.)

 As you can see, I have no problem doing business with my family.
 People often ask me if this is hard or a good idea and the truth is I have no idea what it would be like for others, but for me it works and I couldn’t imagine doing things any other way.